zigpy/zha-device-handlers/CONTRIBUTING.md

 ### Replacement

 The replacement on a quirk is what we want the device to be.
 Remember, we said that quirks were like Google translate... you can think of the replacement like the output from Google translate.
 The replacement dict is what will actually be used by Zigpy and ZHA to interact with the device.
 The structure of `replacement` is the same as signature with 2 key differences: `models_info` is generally omitted and there is an extra element `skip_configuration` that instructs the application to skip configuration if necessary.
-Some manufacturers have not implemented the specifications correctly and the devices come pre-configured and therefore the configuration calls fail (non Zigbee 3.0 Xiaomi devices for instance) Here is an example:
+Some manufacturers have not implemented the specifications correctly and the devices come pre-configured and therefore the configuration calls fail (non Zigbee 3.0 Xiaomi devices for instance).
+Usually, you should not add `skip_configuration`.

+Here is an example:

 ```python
 replacement = {